VR-25/acc/README.md

 - Major fixes and optimizations
 - On demand charging control files tester
 - Reset config with `acc -s r`.
-- Self-upgrade (enabled by default, virtually no impact on mobile data - acc zips weigh way less than 100 kilobytes)
+- Self-upgrade (enabled by default, virtually no impact on mobile data - acc zips weigh less than 60 kilobytes)
 - Updated documentation -- added troubleshooting section and more.
 - Updated links and default config.
 - When persistent verbose is off, volatile verbose is generated (`/dev/acc/acc-daemon-*.log`).
-- Workaround for Magisk service.sh bug (scrip not executed)
+- Workaround for Magisk service.sh bug (script not executed)

 **2019.1.24 (201901240)**
 - Additional devices support